shipv11/Shipra_Portfolio/README.md

 # [Python Project - Exploratory Data Analysis](https://github.com/shipv11/PythonProject_ExploratoryDataAnalysis)
 In this project, we uncover insights into **unicorn companies**–companies that are valued at over one billion dollars.

-We work with a dataset about unicorn companies, discovering characteristics of the data, structuring the data in ways that will help  draw meaningful insights, and using visualizations to analyze the data.
-Ultimately, we will draw conclusions about what significant trends or patterns are found in the dataset.
+We work with a dataset about unicorn companies, discovering characteristics of the data, structuring the data in ways that help  draw meaningful insights, and using visualizations to analyze the data.
+Ultimately, we draw conclusions about what significant trends or patterns are found in the dataset.

 ![](Images/Screenshot%20(74).png)